Catholic. Every Day.

 How will campaign funds raised by parishes be used at the parish level?

 Parishes will receive a designated share, or percentage, of the campaign funds collected at their local parish, to be used in the areas of greatest local impact.
-Each pastor, together with his parish leadership, will determine how these funds will be best—whether to strengthen parish ministries, support a capital improvement, or meet another important need.
+Each pastor, together with his parish leadership, will determine how these funds will be best used—whether to strengthen parish ministries, support a capital improvement, or meet another important need.

 Please note: campaign funds are separate and distinct from annual offertory and parish operating budgets.
 We ask that parishioners continue to support their local parishes as they typically do while prayerfully considering an extraordinary gift to the Archdiocesan campaign.